Skip to Content

 Shower Pan Installation Steps:

 Take the Needed Measurements.
-Measure the shower area to determine the size of the shower pan you need to make.
+Measure the shower area to determine the pan size you need to make.
 The shower pan should be slightly larger than the drain assembly.

 Install the Subfloor.
 Install the plywood or cement board on the subfloor using nails or screws.
 Make sure the surface is at a level.